 The Four Waves of Artificial Intelligence

 This is when AI prediction starts to be joined by autonomous decision-making.
-As mentioned, you can think of AI as “cheap prediction”.
-Well, autonomous AI is when this cheap prediction is joined with decision-making and the cars start to drive themselves.
 So that is companies like Tesla and Waymo.
-And the whole frontier of “AI meets robotics”.
+Autonomous AI is when cheap prediction is joined with decision-making and the cars start to drive themselves.
+This is the frontier of “AI meets robotics”.

 Machines are a lot bigger, stronger and sturdier than humans.
 It’s not even close.
-Large airplanes can fly +3oo miles per hour.
+Large airplanes can fly at +3oo miles per hour.
 Tractors can demolish buildings.
 Robots can go to the Antarctica and to the depths of the ocean.
 Satellites can go into deep space.
 Machines are physically able to do things way beyond humans.

 Here’s a big one:

-AI Can’t Do Analogies.
+1.AI Can’t Do Analogies.

 This is how AI functions.
 And that is why it can’t do analogies.

-AI Can’t Recognize Bad or Fake Data.
+2.AI Can’t Recognize Bad or Fake Data.

 Garbage in, garbage out is a real problem for AI.

-AI Can’t Recognize Bias.
+3.AI Can’t Recognize Bias.

-Big Data is Full of Meaningless Patterns and Correlations.
+4.Big Data is Full of Meaningless Patterns and Correlations.

-AI Is About Correlation.
+5.AI Is About Correlation.
 But the Scientific Method Requires Causation.

-- So start with a theory.
+- So you start with a theory.